tosaydusty/GCDUnit2/DONTJUSTREADME.md

 ## So whats next?

 I am surprised at how much thought and information a small light bulb can cause me to gather, and as a person who benefits from art and technology, I expect I can be more open to different knowledge, remove the professional terms and transform it into the generic design, also extract as many of my comments as I can warn myself.
-This is not a solution to this huge gap, but we must first recognize the problem before we can talk about it.
+This is not a solution to this huge gap, but we must first recognize the problem so we can talk about it.

-But now I need to check to see what's been wrong with my code.
+Yet now I need to check to see what's been wrong with my code.